 Daydream comes with some nice selection of VR games to offer viewers an amazing VR gaming experience.
 The VR headset is going to have a huge impact on the video streaming market as Google announced it to soon be compatible with popular video streaming services including Netflix, HBO Now, Hulu, Google Play and YouTube and offer viewers a VR video streaming experience.
 This sounds fun as with this experience, viewers are for sure going to have a personal movie theater experience while watching their favorite over-the-top shows, though content producers will have to an extra job of making their videos VR compatible.

 We’d say Chromecast Ultra just looks like an answer to Roku’s recent 4K streaming device launched at $30, and the device being available at $69 might see some hard time selling as much (just like any other Google launch in the recent times).
 However to a bigger picture, these launches are heading Google towards its ultimate vision.
-A day when a normal user will access thousands of Google Stores, buy a higher quality Chromecast and a Google Router, fire up Google Assistant on a Pixel phone and ask for a ride back home in a self-driven Google Car.
+A day when a normal user will access thousands of Google Stores, buy a higher quality Chromecast app development and a Google Router, fire up Google Assistant on a Pixel phone and ask for a ride back home in a self-driven Google Car.

 By opening Google Home for developer contribution, Google has invited a world of apps that can be controlled by Google Assistant and make tasks such as streaming movies at the command of voice super easy for consumers.
 However, this opens another dimension for app developers like Muvi to play with a variety of integration options.
 Google mentioned allowing two different flavors of integration: Direct Actions and Conversation Actions.
 Direct Actions are like Siri, Alexa and existing Android Voice search, whereas Conversation Actions are more back and forth.
 We’re waiting to see how intelligent the commands can get and how Google make make a difference to intelligent integrations, to make the world a more convenient place to live.